The event calendar in Reykjavík City is jam-packed with festivals, parades, citywide celebrations and much more.

-As a Nordic country, design occupies a special place for the nation, although Icelandic design is markedly different than its Scandinavian counterparts.
+As a Nordic country, design occupies a special place for the nation, although the Icelandic design is markedly different than its Scandinavian counterparts.
 During these days Reykjavík crackles with creative energy with exhibitions, workshops and other events all over town.

-On June 17, 1944, the Republic of Iceland was officially established as Iceland claimed its independence from Denmark, and the day had been celebrated as the Iceland’s National Day ever since.
+On June 17, 1944, the Republic of Iceland was officially established as Iceland claimed its independence from Denmark, and the day had been celebrated as Iceland’s National Day ever since.
 Festivities are organized across the country.

 The city’s artwork overflows from Reykjavík’s museums and runs out into the streets.
 The entire capital becomes the stage for a citywide, month-long exhibition with installations and performance pieces around every corner.

 Secret Solstice: The Midnight Sun Music Festival – June

 Secret Solstice is an annual four-day festival during featuring a lineup of up-and-coming performers alongside established performers.
 It’s quite a show.

 The Festival of the Sea is an extension of Fishermen’s Day which held on the first Sunday in June.
 The celebration reflects Iceland’s heritage as a nation with close ties to the sea.
 The program centred around the Old Harbor includes family-friendly events with a fishy theme.

 This colourful event brings tens of thousands of people into the city centre every year to show solidarity with Iceland’s LGBTQ community.
 The festival is also one of the most vibrant and popular events in Reykjavík’s cultural calendar.